spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

 After a reboot you are ready to make your Duckiebots talk to each other.

 ## Usage
+To use the platform you must write a configuration file.

-Every node (bot, laptop etc.) wanting to communicate needs a properly formatted config file as follows:
+Every node (bot, laptop etc.) that wants to communicate needs a properly formatted config file as follows:

     - name: "dist-est"
       description: "distributed estimation images"